And a short story about how my son didn’t listen.

 “Because you need to be multi-talented,” I told him.
 “You need to be able to layup the ball with your opposite hand when you’re forced to the left side.”
 I’ve never played organized basketball, so I’m not sure my advice was sound; but it sounded good.

-Begin with proper attitude.
-All too often I hear negativity from my jobseekers.
-“I’ll never get hired because I’m over qualified.”
+1. Begin with a proper attitude.
+All too often I hear negativity from my job seekers.
+“I’ll never get hired because I’m overqualified.”
 Or, “There are no jobs out there.”
 Talk like this will get you nowhere, as I tell my customers.

 People are more likely to help people who appear positive, as opposed to negative.
 I’m not saying you must feel positive; I’m just saying appear positive.
 As the saying goes, “Fake it till you make it.”